RickyElune/LongStable-Aptos/README.md

 # stablecoin-aptos

-Source repository for smart contracts used by Circle's stablecoins on Aptos blockchain
+Source repository for smart contracts used by Long's stablecoins on Aptos blockchain

 ## Getting Started